juliosong/blog/_posts/2020-04-13-generative-grammar-of-i-ching-part3.md

 (NB: The trigrams discussed here are all _primary trigrams_.
 In this introductory text I abstract away from the widely used yet controversial [_nuclear trigrams_](https://www.onlineclarity.co.uk/answers/2006/10/05/nuclear-hexagrams-why-bother/).
 Check [this page](http://enews.open2u.com.tw/~noupd/book_up/1589/8007.htm) for the controversy if you can read Chinese.)

 ### Slot meaning
 The two trigram slots in a hexagram have their "slot meanings" independent of the specific trigrams inserted there.
 The most obvious slot meaning is the basic configuration that the upper trigram is above the lower trigram.
-This is often interpreted in combination with the momentum (i.e., upward or downward movement) of the archetypal element denoted by the trigrams.
+This is often interpreted in combination with the momentum (i.e., upward or downward movement) of the archetypal elements denoted by the trigrams.

 For example, in the hexagram ䷋ (_p'i_ 'standstill' <span class="hanyu">否</span>) the heaven (☰) is above the earth (☷).
 Albeit natural, this isn't a good thing in the _I Ching_ system, because it means the heaven's energy (which goes upward) and the earth's energy (which goes downward) are moving away from each other, depriving the world of creativity and leaving it in stagnation.